Mark King (musician): Playing style

-Mark King helped to develop and popularize the slap and pop style of playing the bass guitar in the 1980s.
+King helped to develop and popularize the slap and pop style of playing the bass guitar in the 1980s.
 The slapping and popping style was developed in the 1970s by funk bassists such as Larry Graham and further developed by jazz fusion bassists such as Stanley Clarke and Marcus Miller.
-King developed a rapid playing speed using this technique, and introduced technical elements that enabled him to produce a mix of percussive effects while still playing a bass line.
+King developed a rapid playing speed using this technique, and introduced technical elements that enabled him to produce a mix of percussive effects while still playing a bassline.

 One of King's greatest influences was the musician Tom Taylor, who gave King guitar lessons when King was 12.

-King's bass playing style is largely based on continuous 16th notes (aka semiquavers), sometimes described as "machine-gun" style.
+King's bass-playing style is largely based on continuous sixteenth notes (aka semiquavers), sometimes described as "machine-gun" style.
 This "machine-gun" style consists of playing rapidly using a combination of thumb slaps, pops, hammer-ons, and fretting hand slaps.

-King also took part in a comedy skit titled "The Easy Guitar Book Sketch" with comedian Rowland Rivron and fellow British musicians Mark Knopfler, Lemmy from Motörhead, David Gilmour and Gary Moore.
+King also took part in a comedy skit titled "The Easy Guitar Book Sketch" with comedian Rowland Rivron and fellow British musicians Mark Knopfler of Dire Straits, Lemmy of Motörhead, David Gilmour of Pink Floyd, and Gary Moore.

 Instruments

-King has used various models of bass guitar through the years, the two most commonly used brands have been Jaydee (as exemplified by "Love Games") and the Status Graphite (evident on his solo works).
-The Jaydees were built by John Diggins, a former employee of John Birch.
-Jaydee is phonetic for his initials, J.D.
+King has used various models of bass guitar through the years; the two most commonly used brands have been Jaydee and Status Graphite.
+The Jaydees were built by John Diggins, a former employee of John Birch; Jaydee is phonetic for his initials, J.D.
+King also used a Pangborn Warlord bass, perhaps two, hand-built by luthier Ashley Pangborn, in the early 1980s.

-Mark King has used Status Graphite basses since the 1980s including the Series-2000 and Empathy models.
-In November 2000, Rob Green and Mark King developed the Status KingBass, a headless, double cut-away bass with a woven graphite through-neck, Status Hyperactive pickups and active electronics.
-Status LEDs are a custom option on all Status models.
+King has used Status Graphite basses since the 1980s including the Series-2000 and Empathy models.
+In November 2000, Rob Green and King developed the Status KingBass, a headless, double cut-away bass with a woven graphite through-neck, Status Hyperactive pickups and active electronics.

-Status Graphite basses are handmade in England by Rob Green.

-Other known basses he has used are Alembics (specifically custom Series II models), of which there is a Signature Mark King model, Pangborn basses, a Zon bass (on the album "World Machine" for the song "Lying Still").
+Other known basses he has used are Alembics (specifically custom Series II models), of which there is a Signature Mark King model, Pangborn basses, a Zon Guitars bass.
 King's first fretless bass was a Japanese-made "Moon" Jazz-style bass.
-King also owned two Music Man Stingray basses (mainly used for the recording the Guaranteed and Forever Now albums), a Wal bass, which was fitted with an MB4 MIDI interface (used on the album Guaranteed, on the track "Lasso the Moon").
+King also owned two Music Man StingRay basses, a Wal bass, which was fitted with an MB4 MIDI interface.

-In 1996, King briefly used Fender basses.
-A limited run of 42 "Mark King" Jazz basses were made, based on the American Deluxe series, built and set up to King's specifications.
-They all came fitted with SIM's LED lights, flat-radiused fingerboards and a custom neck plate engraved with his signature.
-Also in 1999, King used two GB Spitfire basses, handmade in England by Bernie Goodfellow.
+In 1996, King briefly used Fender Jazz Basses.
+A limited run of 42 "Mark King" Jazz Basses were made, based on the American Deluxe series, built and set up to King's specifications.

-King endorses RotoSound strings and uses their Funkmaster set (.30-.50-.70-.90) on his instruments.
+King endorses Rotosound strings and uses their Funkmaster set (.30-.50-.70-.90) on his instruments.